-''' Date: Wed, 5 Aug 1998 09:50:06 -0400 "L-Soft list server at LISTSERV.EXAMPLE.COM (1.8d)" From: <LISTSERV@LISTSERV.EXAMPLE.COM> Command confirmation request (5C019D91) Subject: To: joe user@EXAMPLE.COM Your command: PW REP XXXXXXXX requires confirmation.
+Date: Wed, 5 Aug 1998 09:50:06 -0400 From: "L-Soft list server at LISTSERV.EXAMPLE.COM (1.8d)" <LISTSERV@LISTSERV.EXAMPLE.COM> Subject: Command confirmation request (5C019D91) To: joe\user@EXAMPLE.COM Your command: PW REP XXXXXXXX requires confirmation.
 To confirm the execution of your command, simply point your browser to the following URL: http://listserv.example.com/scripts/wa.exe?OK=5C019D91 Alternatively, if you have no WWW access, you can reply to the present message and type "ok" (without the quotes) as the text of your message.
 Just the word "ok" - do not retype the command.
 This procedure will work with any mail program that fully conforms to the Internet standards for electronic mail.
 If you receive an error message, try sending a new message to LISTSERV@LISTSERV.EXAMPLE.COM (without using the "reply" function - this is very important) and type "ok 5C019D91" as the text of your message.
 Finally, your command will be cancelled automatically if LISTSERV does not receive your confirmation within 48h.
+After that time, you must start over receive your confirmation within 48h.
 After that time, you must start over and resend the command to get a new confirmation code.
-If you change your mind and decide that you do NOT want to confirm the command, simply discard the present message and let the request expire on its own. '''
+If you change your mind and decide that you do NOT want to confirm the command, simply discard the present message and let the request expire on its own.